sam-cannon/EdX-Principles-of-Machine-Learning-Final-Test/README.md

 # EdX-Principles-of-Machine-Learning-Final-Test
-Classification and Regression Problems Solved for EdX Principles of Machine Learning Final Test So, I took the edX course, Principles of Machine Learning: Python Edition, and these were the problems on the final test.
+Classification and Regression Problems Solved for EdX Principles of Machine Learning Final Test.
+So, I took the edX course, Principles of Machine Learning: Python Edition, and these were the problems on the final test.
 Since
 I felt like there wasn't a ton of support for the class in the discussion boards (or in the videos for this problem, at least approaching it as a pure noob) I decided to post my answers here that were more than enough to pass the test.
 While there isn't a ton of direction